 What is the Times Interest Earned Ratio (Cash Basis)?

 The Times Interest Earned (Cash Basis) (TIE-CB) ratio is very similar to the Times Interest Earned Ratio.
 Times Interest Earned (Cash Basis) ratio measures a company’s ability to make periodic interest payments on its debt.
 The main difference between the two ratios is that Times Interest Earned (Cash Basis) utilizes adjusted operating cash flow rather than earnings before interest and taxes (EBIT).
-Thus, the ratio is computed on a “cash basis”, which only takes into account how much disposable cash a business has on hand; cash that can be used to make debt repayments.
+Thus, the ratio is computed on a “cash basis”, which only takes into account how much disposable cash a business has on hand.
+This is cash that can be used to make debt repayments.

 The TIE-CB’s main goal is to quantify the probability that a business will default on its loans.
 This information is useful in determining various debt parameters such as the appropriate interest rate to be charged or the amount of debt that a company can safely take on.